We Talk To The 3 Female Paintball Generals Leading the utterly original Paintball Scenario Game ‘The 100’

 DangerMan: Unlike the other clan leaders, OXCC is your home turf.
 Think you got an advantage?

 Mandi: I think I do have a little bit of an advantage.
-But Trouble has a great memory and knows the landscape like I do.
+But Trouble has a great memory and knows the landscape as I do.
 But I do know the whole field like the back of my hand.

 DangerMan: How do you feel about having all women lead?